 The international officers come from countries, which the IDF sees importance in having foreign affairs and military relations.
 The IDF realizes their potential contribution for broadening our perspective in viewing national security.
 The list of countries invited is formulated together with the Planning Directorate and approved by the Chief of General Staff, a year ahead;

-The criteria and threshold requirements for selecting the international officers are identical to the criteria for choosing Israeli students;
+The criteria and threshold requirements for selecting the international officers are identical to the criteria for choosing Israeli participants;

 The officers are combined as an integral part of the class and team rooms, participate in all lectures (expect for classified or sensitive contents), and are required to fulfill are academic assignments, including MA Studies.